 If you are involved in an auto accident, it is best to have a comprehensive auto insurance policy that provides adequate liability coverage.
-Consulting a Philadelphia car accident lawyer following any auto accident should be a priority because they can help you deal with the aftermath of an auto accident.
+Consulting an accident lawyer following any auto accident should be a priority because they can help you deal with the aftermath of an auto accident.

 Factors That Make a Difference When Filing a Claim for an Auto Accident

 In the U.S., auto insurance requirements are governed by the specific laws of each state.
 Motor vehicle insurance is required in almost all states.
 Drivers in almost all states must purchase and maintain a mandatory minimum amount of car insurance coverage from an insurance company in case of an accident or injury to another person or property.
 There are several types of insurance schemes from which states may choose, including no-fault, tort liability, or a combination of both.
 The nuances involved in each of these types can be confusing to a layperson.

 In simple terms, “no-fault” means that drivers are required to have insurance policies that cover their own injuries and damages rather than insurance to pay out to the other parties.
 Additionally, no-fault means that it does not matter who caused the accident (i.e. who is “at-fault”) because parties to an accident are covered by their own insurance policies.